 Why Young Families Choose Term Coverage

 The problem with whole life and other similar policies like universal life is the fact that premiums can be exorbitant for the amount of coverage you might need.

 A couple with young children provides a good example since they might need a $1 million dollar policy or more to provide income protection for their working years and have money left for college tuition and other expenses.

 This includes costs for food for a family, childcare, heavy use of health care, and the seemingly endless demand for clothing, furniture, and even entertainment as the children grow.

-There’s not enough room in the typical family budget to afford the type of life insurance that’s needed.
+As you can see from the cost comparison below from State Farm, there’s not enough room in the typical family budget to afford the type of life insurance that’s needed.

 And just as important for people of any age and in any circumstance, the extra funds not being spent on insurance premiums can be invested to gradually improve your financial situation.

 So absolutely, term insurance will work best for most people.

 As you’ll notice, each table has a wide array of information.
 Knowing that everybody is in a different situation, I wanted to make sure that I offered term life quotes for almost every conceivable situation.

 I’ve included life insurance rates for a 30-year term, 20-year term, and a 10-year term million dollar life policies.
 If you’re a tobacco user, I’ve also included some quotes from life insurance for smokers.